The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds

 where $L_{\nu}$ is the local galactic specific luminosity.
 We have evaluated the equation at a $J_{\nu}$ characteristic of our ionizing background calculations, and for an $L_{\nu}$ at the maximum of what we find in our galactic source models.
 Thus, we conclude that the proximity region is unlikely to extend beyond $\sim 100~$kpc, a smaller extent then inferred for many absorbers in the CGM and especially the \OVI\ \citep{tumlinson11, prochaska11, johnson15, werk16}.\footnote{See the appendix in \citet{mcquinn17} for generic arguments that the proximity region must have extent less than $\lesssim 100~kpc$.} We note that this expression treats sources as if they are residing at $r<r_{\nu, \rm prox}$; this will generally \emph{overestimate} the proximity radius in the case of emission extending beyond this radius (which may happen in the CGM).

 Figure~\ref{fig:r_prox} shows our full calculations for the proximity radii in our models for $z=0.2$, a redshift chosen to match COS-Halos L* galaxy CGM survey \citep{tumlinson13}.
-We show the galactic emission models described in Section~\ref{sec:ISM} and Section~\ref{sec:XRB} for the specific luminosities, $L_{\nu, \rm local}/$SFR.
+We show the galactic emission models described in Sections~\ref{sec:XRB},~\ref{ss:SSS}, and~\ref{sec:ISM} for the specific luminosities, $L_{\nu, \rm local}/$SFR.
 For the extragalactic background, we use our fiducial quasar model with a power-law index of $\alpha = 1.7$.
 In our source models, the proximity radius for a star-forming galaxy with a SFR of $\sim1{\rm M}_{\odot}$~yr$^{-1}$ varies between $10$ and $100~$kpc.
 Taking the median of our bands or the observed X-ray luminosities would suggest $\sim 10-30$ kpc, a small fraction of the total CGM, but scaling as (SFR)$^{1/2}$.